rlue/vim-getting-things-down/README.md

 " Defines the TODO keywords that `<LocalLeader>m` will cycle through. let g:gtdown_cycle_states = ['DONE', 'WIP ', 'WAIT', 'HELP', 'TODO']

-" Sets the default fold level when opening a new Markdown file let g:gtdown_default_fold_level = 2
+" Default fold level for new Markdown buffers (see `:h 'foldlevel'`). let g:gtdown_default_fold_level = 2

 " Should multi-line list items collapse too, or only headings?